 However, milk is not a necessary part of a dog’s diet.
 Unlike puppies, adult dogs do not rely on milk for nutrition.

-Just because a dog can drink milk does not mean it should be given regularly.
+Just because a dog can drink milk does not mean it should be given regularly — similar to foods like cheese or eggs, which also require moderation.

 Why Milk Can Be Problematic for Dogs